Comparing Yourself To Others On Social Media: Social Comparison And Mental Health

 Below are some tips that may help you stop comparing yourself to others on social media:

-1. Spend designated time offline
+1. Spend time offline to reduce anxiety and gain perspective

 Some people find it helpful to change their social media feed to make it more positive for their mind and self-image.
 This process may include unfollowing people you tend to compare yourself to and trying to follow a more diverse range of people, perhaps including more people who look like you or who are more authentic about their negative and positive experiences.
 If a social media account makes you feel bad, consider muting or unfollowing it.